 - Air dry your boots for 24hrs

-- Spray them with UGG Sheepskin stain & water repellant following the package’s instructions
+- Spray them with UGG Sheepskin stain & water repellant following the package’s instructions.
+Don’t have UGGs brand shoe protector?
+You can find many worthy alternative waterproof spray for suede shoes in my dedicated post.

 - Let boots air dry yet again